ARC Raiders Weapon Tier List (Nomadic Envoys 1.29.1)

 What is the best ARC Raiders weapon overall?

 There is no single best weapon because ARC Raiders rewards loadout coherence over single-weapon strength.
 The closest thing to a universal answer is the Bettina: it penetrates ARC armor, performs in PvP at mid-range, and fits under most Combat augment weight ceilings.
-For PvE-leaning raids, the entity:ferro is a cheaper S-tier alternative.
+For PvE-leaning raids, the Ferro is a cheaper S-tier alternative.

 Which weapons are best against Bastions and Rocketeers?

-Is the Bettina still S-tier in Flashpoint?
+Is the Bettina still S-tier in Nomadic Envoys?

 Do shotgun weapons work in PvP or only PvE?